c-TPE: Tree-structured Parzen Estimator with Inequality Constraints for Expensive Hyperparameter Optimization: Experiments

 For CIFAR10A of NAS-Bench-101 (\textbf{Middle row}), the results show different patterns from the other settings due to the high-dimensional ($D = 26$) nature.
-For $\truegamma = 0.1, 0.5$ (\textbf{Left, center}), most methods exhibit indistinguishable performance from random search especially in the beginning because little information on feasible domains is available in the early stage of optimizations due to the high dimensionality although c-TPE outperforms in the end.
+For $\truegamma = 0.1, 0.5$ (\textbf{Left, center}), most methods exhibit indistinguishable performance from random search especially in the beginning because little information on feasible domains is available in the early stages of optimization due to the high dimensionality although c-TPE outperforms in the end.
 In $\truegamma = 0.9$ (\textbf{Right}), the na\"ive c-TPE is slightly better than c-TPE due to large overlaps ($84\%$ of the top-$10\%$ configurations are feasible).
-It implies that if search space is high dimensions and overlaps in top domains and feasible domains are large, it might be better to greedily optimize only the objective rather than regularizing the optimization of the objective as in our modification.
+It implies that if the search space is high-dimensional and overlaps in top domains and feasible domains are large, it might be better to greedily optimize only the objective rather than regularizing the optimization of the objective as in our modification.

 For Slice Localization of HPOlib (\textbf{Top row}), c-TPE outperforms the other methods.
 Furthermore, its performance almost coincides with that of the vanilla TPE in $\truegamma = 0.9$ and it implies that our method gradually decays the priority of each constraint as $\truegamma$ becomes larger.
 In fact, the na\"ive c-TPE does not exhibit stability when the constraint level changes as it does not consider the priority of each constraint and the objective.
 This result empirically validates Theorem~\ref{main:vanished-constraints:thm:tight-constraint-have-more-priority}.